electronstudio/vehicle-verifier/README.md

 A privacy-focused Progressive Web App (PWA) for checking UK vehicle tax and MOT status using license plate recognition.

+Vibe coded by Claude.
+All errors are his fault!

 ## 🌐 Try It Now

 **[Launch App →](https://electronstudio.github.io/vehicle-verifier/)**